Get Specialist Advice Now!

-When you suffer a financial lose because of negligent or irresponsible actions of a third-party, you have a legal right to be compensated for the loss by this party.
+In simple words, when you suffer a financial loss because of negligent or irresponsible actions of a third-party, you have a legal right to be compensated for the loss by this party.
 However, if you had a life insurance for the loss and you file a claim for it, the legal right of pursuing the third-party responsible for the loss also shifts to the insurer.

-Thus, subrogation means surrender of the legal right to receive compensation or slavage the damages in the favour of the insurer.
+Principle of subrogation means surrender of the legal right to receive compensation or salvage the damages in the favour of the insurer.
 This principle works in the following scenarios:

 a) A third party causes the insured loss